 Change Your Actions, not yourself

 When someone decides to “change” themselves and quit smoking, they are essentially attempting to “change” their entire identity—all of the relationships, habits, and assumptions that have gone into X years of doing a singular thing.
-No wonder they fail.
+No wonder New Year’s Resolutions don’t last.
+No wonder that often fails.

 Because he doesn’t.
 And neither do most of the rest of us.
 And neither do you, for that matter.
 Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 A ketchup bottle in an empty fridge.
 And the quickest way to change yourself is to realize that there’s no real self to change.